-For the year ended June 30, 2019, the School District's governmental funds reported a combined fund balance of approximately \$68.6 million, which increased approximately \$6.1 million from the prior year, as an increase in the General Fund (approximately \$1.2 million) and Capital Projects Fund (approximately \$5.1 million) was offset by a decrease in the Debt Service Fund (approximately \$0.2 million).
+For the year ended June 30, 2020, the School District's governmental funds reported a combined fund balance of approximately \$73.3 million, which increased approximately \$4.7 million from the prior year, as an increase in the Capital Projects Fund (approximately \$11.6 million) was offset by a decrease in the Debt Service Fund (approximately \$7.3 million).
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
-At June 30, 2019, the School District's unassigned fund balance for all governmental funds was approximately \$22.3 million, consisting entirely of the General Fund.
-The remaining approximately \$46.2 million is primarily restricted, committed, or assigned for special education, capital projects, repairs for one-to-one devices, debt service, and food service.
+At June 30, 2020, the School District's unassigned fund balance for all governmental funds was approximately \$23.5 million, consisting entirely of the General Fund.
+The remaining approximately \$49.8 million is primarily restricted, committed, or assigned for debt service, capital projects, adult education, food service, repairs for one-to-one devices, and special education.

 The General Fund is the chief operating fund of the School District.
-At the end of the current fiscal year, unassigned fund balance of the General Fund totaled approximately \$22.3 million.
-The fund balance for the School District's General Fund increased by approximately \$1.2 million (5%) during 2019 to approximately \$23.1 million at June 30, 2019.
-The School District has a goal of 25% of its subsequent year's operation budget as its unassigned fund balance for the General Fund.
+At the end of the current fiscal year, unassigned fund balance of the General Fund totaled approximately \$23.6 million.
+The fund balance for the School District's General Fund increased by approximately \$0.4 million (2%) during 2020 to approximately \$23.6 million (of which \$23.5 million is unassigned) at June 30, 2020.
+The School District met its goal of having 25% of its subsequent year's operation budget as its unassigned fund balance for the General Fund.

 The School District's Special Revenue Fund and Special Revenue - EIA Fund, generally are used to account for revenues derived from the State of South Carolina and the Federal Government.
 In general, these Special Revenue Funds do not have significant fund balances as revenues should be expended, deferred, or returned to the grantor.
 The Special Revenue - Food Service Fund is used to account for the School District's food service operations.
-The fund balance decreased approximately \$41 thousand compared to the prior year, as expenditures exceeded revenues.
+The fund balance decreased approximately \$0.07 million compared to the prior year, as expenditures exceeded revenues.